 If you are approved for a fourth attempt:

 You will be charged the full cost of instruction fee (equal to out-of-state fees):

 You will receive a grade of A, B, C, D, F, or I (Incomplete) and should you withdraw, your grade will be changed to an F; and

 A grade of A, B, or C from the Third Attempt will forgive grades from previous attempts.

-If you receive an I (Incomplete) and complete the required course work by the end of the term for the following term, the professor will change your grade from I to the appropriate letter grade (A-F_.
+If you receive an I (Incomplete) and complete the required course work by the end of the term for the following term, the faculty member will change your grade from I to the appropriate letter grade (A-F).
 If you receive an I and do not complete the required coursework by the end of the term for the following full term, your grade will be changed by the professor in accordance with the syllabus.
 If no grade it submitted by the faculty member to replace the I, your grade will be changed from an I to an F.

 (College Policy: 6Hx28: 6-08.1 Student Fees and Refunds)

 You may be administratively withdrawn without your permission for failure to satisfy financial obligations to Valencia or for non-compliance with Florida statutes and rules or Valencia policies and procedures related to student behavior and conduct.
-If you are administratively withdrawn, your records will be placed on hold and you will receive a grade of W for all course work attempted.
+If you are administratively withdrawn, your record will be placed on hold and you will receive a grade of W for all course work attempted.